Nathan Mensah: High school career

 Mensah grew up playing soccer in Ghana.
 At the age of 13, he began playing basketball after being recruited to play in a tournament.
 Mensah was spotted by Kwaku Amoaku and moved to the United States to attend Prolific Prep.
 In August 2017, he averaged 13.8 points and 7.4 rebounds per game for Team Africa in the Adidas Global Nations event.
 Mensah transferred to Findlay Prep before his senior season.
-Rated a four-star recruit, Mensah committed to playing college basketball for San Diego State in October 2017, choosing the Aztecs over Oregon, Oregon State, USC, and Texas Tech.
+Rated a four-star recruit, Mensah committed to playing college basketball for San Diego State in October 2017, choosing the Aztecs over Oregon, Oregon State, USC and Texas Tech.

 College career

 As a freshman at San Diego State, Mensah averaged 5.6 points and 5.5 rebounds per game.
 On 28 December 2019, Mensah requested to be substituted during the second half of a game against Cal Poly, due to shortness of breath.
 He was diagnosed with a pulmonary embolism, forcing him to miss the remainder of the season.
 Mensah averaged 6.9 points and 6.8 rebounds per game as a sophomore.
 As a junior, he averaged 8.1 points and 6.1 rebounds per game.
-Mensah was named Mountain West Defensive Player of the Year as a senior as well as Honorable Mention All-Mountain West.
+Mensah was named Mountain West Defensive Player of the Year as a senior as well as Honorable Mention All-Mountain West, and helped lead the Aztecs to their first Final Four and national championship game.

+Professional career

+Charlotte Hornets / Greensboro Swarm (2023–2024)

+After going undrafted in the 2023 NBA draft, Mensah joined the Charlotte Hornets for the 2023 NBA Summer League.
+On 5 September 2023, he signed with the Hornets, but was waived on 21 October, prior to the start of the season.
+Eight days later, he signed with the Greensboro Swarm of the NBA G League.
+On 14 December, he signed a two-way contract with the Hornets and the next day, he made his NBA debut in a 112–107 loss to the New Orleans Pelicans.
+On 2 March 2024, he was waived by the Hornets and two days later, he returned to Greensboro.

+Austin Spurs (2024)

+On 28 September 2024, Mensah signed with the San Antonio Spurs, but was waived on 13 October.
+On 29 October, he joined the Austin Spurs.

+Mensah played his debut game with the Austin Spurs on November 8, 2024 in a 128 - 117 win over the Osceola Magic where he recorded 6 points, 8 rebounds, 1 assist and 2 blocks in 17 minutes.
+He would only play for 12 games during the Tip - Off Tournament, averaging 5.4 points ad 7.0 rebounds in 21.0 minutes per game.
+This statline greatly helped the Spurs as they had a 9 - 3 record in those 12 games.

+However, Mensah would not stay with the Austin Spurs for their regular season as he would play his final game with them on December 10 against the Rio Grande Valley Vipers.
+The Spurs won the game 124 - 112 with Mensah recording 6 points, 5 rebounds and 2 blocks.